Brahmarakshasa: Temples

 In many Hindu temples of Maharashtra and states of South India like Kerala and Karnataka, idols of brahmarakshasas are depicted in outer walls and are generally offered puja.
 An oil lamp is lit on a regular basis in front of their idols.

 There are many temples where the beings are venerated as demigods, like in Malliyor Temple of Kottayam.
 In the Kottarathil Bhagavati temple of Kerala, the shrines of the beings are located in the southern side facing the east.

 According to the regional legend of the Omkareshvara Shiva temple of Madikeri, the temple is said to have been built by a king to ward off the evil caused by a brahmarakshasa.

 At Shringeri, the Malayala Brahma Temple is of a brahmarakshasa.

 At the complex of the Kandiyoor Shiva Temple near Mavelikkara, a separate temple exists for a brahmarakshasa.

 In Njarakkal, Kerala, there exists an 800-year-old Bhagavathi temple where there are adjacent temples for Shiva, Nagaraja, and a brahmarakshasa.

 In Udupi of Karnataka, there are many temples, such as one in Maranakatte, to rid possession or troubles believed to be caused by a brahmarakshasa.

 Southeast Asia

 In countries like Thailand, Cambodia, and Java, whose cultures saw influence from Hinduism, there are shrines elevated on poles.
 These are erected in the neighborhood of every house for the veneration of nature spirits, some of them identified with brahmarakshasas.

 In popular culture

 In 2014, Vikram Bhatt made India's first 3D creature horror film entitled Creature 3D in which the creature or demon is a Brahmarakshasa - a mutant from Indian mythology.

 In July 2016, Zee TV announced the weekly horror based television series titled Brahmarakshas.

-In the June 2024 film, Munjya, Brahmarakshasa was mentioned as well.

-In the film, Kantara: Chapter 1, released in October 2025, Brahmarakshasa was featured.
+In the 2024 film Munjya, Brahmarakshasa was mentioned as well.
+In the film Kantara: Chapter 1, released in 2025, Brahmarakshasa was featured.